Written by Jane Williams for Halifax Humane Society

 What To Know About Common Skin Problems in Dogs

-68% percent of US households own a pet, and most of these families note that their pet’s health is one of the most important factors in the overall health of their family.
+90.5 million in 2022 (around 70% of American households) own a pet, and most of these families note that their pet’s health is one of the most important factors in the overall health of their family.
 If your dog is experiencing problems with their skin, there’s no immediate need for concern.
 Skin conditions are common in dogs and are actually one of the things that pet owners ask about in the vet’s office.
 As most skin problems in dogs are typically stress-related, it is common for adopted rescue pets to experience a few physical changes as they adjust to their new home and family.
 Understanding and addressing the causes will help you make sense of your treatment options.

 What Are the Most Common Skin Problems in Dogs?

 Mange is probably one of the most typical skin problems experienced by dogs and is caused by a small mite called a Demodex.
 You will often be able to identify mange because the hair loss is patchy rather than symmetrical and systematic.
 The mites bite your dog's skin, which causes dryness and scaliness that will make your dog itch excessively.
 While not a medical problem per se, stress has been linked to many skin problems in dogs.
 This can lead their fur to fall out, for them to excessively lick or bite themselves or even cause rashes if their anxiety is really heightened.
 Sometimes the cause of the stress is due to a particularly traumatic experience, and you will be able to detect this if your dog is dog chronically licking his own fur.
 A change in their food or a change in their surrounding environment (such as recently being adopted) can cause skin problems as well.
 However, these are easily fixable.